Safeguarding Next Generation Multiple Access Using Physical Layer Security Techniques: A Tutorial: Introduction

+Several survey papers \cite{Chorti_Mag2022,LuXiaozhen_COMST2023,WeiZhongxiang_CM2020,Mitev_OJVT2023,Khalid_IoT2024,Arfaoui_COMST2020,Angueira_COMST2022,Illi_COMST2024,Pirayesh_COMST2022} related to security issues have been reported involving different communication scenarios, emerging technologies, and enhanced management strategies, as shown in Table I. However, a comprehensive study of secrecy designs for the next generation multiple access is still missing.
+Moreover, existing studies have generally concluded that the use of NOMA poses a severe security risk to the system, while ignoring the constructive use of multi-user interference inherent in NOMA to improve security.

+A structural diagram of this tutorial is provided in Fig. \ref{fig:stuctural}.
 The remainder of this tutorial is organized as follows.
 Section \ref{Basics} reviews the basics of NOMA and PLS techniques, with a focus on both theoretical studies and practical implementations.
 Existing physical layer techniques for improving the performance of information-theoretic security, quantum-safe security, and low detection covertness in NOMA networks are surveyed in Sections \ref{ITS}, \ref{sec:Quantum}, and \ref{sec:covert}, respectively.
 Several future research directions and challenges for security provisioning of next generation multiple access are elaborated in Section \ref{sec:future}.
 Finally, the tutorial is briefly concluded in Section \ref{sec:conclusion}.